-But they cancel your policy anyway, saying they didn’t get the paperwork in time.
-Can they do this?
+But they cancelled your policy anyway, saying they didn’t receive the paperwork in time.
+Can your insurance provider do this?
 As it turns out, the answer is yes.
-This was the scenario recently faced by a consumer in Ontario, and his situation might not be unique.
+A consumer in Ontario faced this scenario, and his situation might not be unique.

-Auto insurance companies have a number of rules they follow that allow them to deny insurance or cancel a policy.
-These are called the underwriting rules.
-In Ontario, there is also legislation that puts the obligation on the consumer to keep their insurer informed.
-Here’s what that means for you -- and your auto insurance coverage.
+Auto insurance companies have several rules they follow that allow them to deny insurance or cancel a policy.
+These are called underwriting rules.
+In Ontario, there is also legislation that puts the obligation on the consumer to keep their insurance provider informed.
+Here’s what that means for you and your auto insurance coverage.

 - Related Article: Does It Matter That I Haven’t Told My Auto Insurer That I Moved?

-In Ontario, every auto insurer must have its underwriting rules approved by the Financial Services Commission of Ontario (FSCO).
-That means they can’t make up rules on the spot, but there may nonetheless be limitations that surprise you.
-That could include things like losing your coverage because a form arrived late to the insurer's office.
+In Ontario, every auto insurance provider must have its underwriting rules approved by the Financial Services Regulatory Authority of Ontario (FSRA).
+That means they can’t make up rules on the spot, but there may be limitations that surprise you, nonetheless.
+That could include things like losing your coverage because a form arrived late to the insurance provider’s office.

-The underwriting rules are just the beginning when it comes to the legal regime that surrounds car insurance.
-Ontario law also limits when an insurer can cancel auto insurance, by virtue of the Compulsory Auto Insurance Act.
-That legislation puts restrictions on the insurer, but also a greater burden on the consumer to uphold their part of the bargain.
+The underwriting rules are just the beginning of the legal regime that surrounds car insurance.
+Ontario law also limits when an insurance provider can cancel auto insurance under the Compulsory Auto Insurance Act (CAIA).
+That legislation puts restrictions on the insurance provider and a greater burden on the consumer to uphold their part of the bargain.

 The Insurance Bureau of Canada describes insurance as a “two-way contract,” where both parties have certain rights and responsibilities.
-Those include providing accurate information and updating your information.
-You also have to report claims as soon as possible, and in return, the insurer should handle your claim promptly.
+For the individual, that includes providing accurate information and updating your information.
+You also have to report claims as soon as possible, and in return, the insurance provider should handle your claim promptly.

-According to the CAIA, your insurer may cancel coverage if there is a “material change of risk” or if you fail to pay premiums.
+According to the CAIA, your insurance provider may cancel coverage if there is a “material change of risk” or if you fail to pay premiums.
 Giving false information or withholding information might also lead to contract termination.
-The upshot?
-Read that correspondence from your insurance company.
-Let them know when something changes and pay those premiums on time.
+Make sure to read all correspondence from your insurance company, let them know when something changes, and pay those premiums on time.

-Losing your insurance over what seems like a technicality can be hard to take.
-Fortunately, there are steps you can take if you have been treated unfairly.
-Your insurance company has a complaints officer.
-Discuss the issue with them.
-If it’s not resolved, you can then file an official complaint with the FSCO.
+Losing your auto insurance over what seems like a technicality can be upsetting.
+Fortunately, you can take steps if you feel you have been treated unfairly.
+You can file a dispute with your insurance company’s complaints officer to discuss the issue.
+If it’s not resolved, you can file an official complaint with FSRA.

-It’s great to have a positive relationship with your insurer.
+It’s great to have a positive relationship with your insurance provider.
 But it also doesn’t hurt to shop around to see what else is out there.
-To find out new options for auto insurance, check out InsuranceHotline.com today.
+Compare auto insurance quotes from more than 30 providers in a single search at InsuranceHotline.com.